Soshana Afroyim: Works (selection)

+Personal life

+In 1945, Soshana and Beys Afroyim married.
+In 1946, their only child Amos was born in New York.The family was financially poor and Soshana didn't want to live her life as a traditional housewife.
+They divorced in 1950 with mutual consent.
+She returned with her son to Vienna in 1951.

 Reception

 Soshana in the context of Austrian Modernism

-Soshana worked internationally in U.S., Israel, France, Mexico, South America, India, Japan, China, Africa, etc. That's why she largely has been denied recognition within the context of 20th-century Austrian art.
-The foreign press paradoxically always has seen her as an Austrian painter.
+Soshana worked internationally in U.S., Israel, France, Mexico, South America, India, Japan, China, and Africa.
+This is why she largely has been denied recognition within the context of 20th-century Austrian art; the foreign press paradoxically always has seen her as an Austrian painter.

 Today she is often labelled as a cosmopolitan, a globetrotter, whose work is influenced by experiences on all the continents.